shardsofblue/virginia-court-data/memo_02.md

 # Memo: Preliminary Analysis

+I have done the majority of my work in the _[analysis.sql](https://github.com/shardsofblue/virginia-court-data/blob/master/analysis.sql)_ file.
+Some work is also in the _(sentence-time-by-race.xlsx)[https://github.com/shardsofblue/virginia-court-data/blob/master/sentence-time-by-race.xlsx]_ file.

+I used a variety of grouping schemes and filters to try to get a meaningful understanding of the data:
+* I looked at data for the 10 years from 2007-2017
+* I usually looked only at people found guilty, but I did remove this filter to determine the rates of conviction.
+* I used percentages, not just raw numbers, in all my queries, and ensured the percents were meaningful by looking at percents within defined groups.
+* I simplified the disposition codes by grouping them into "found" and "not found" guilty. _This probably needs more refinement._
+* After noting the low rates of people of other races, I restricted my racial examination to black and white people for clarity.
+* I adjusted sentence lengths for sentence suspensions and grouped them into blocks of time periods.

 ## Gender Analysis

 I started out looking for possible gender disparities in plea bargaining, but this proved uninteresting.